Birthday Paradox Probability Calculator

 3. Use Download Results (CSV) if you want a small report you can paste into a spreadsheet or attach to notes.

-If you are comparing scenarios (for example, different class sizes or event attendance), keep the assumptions constant and change only the group size.
-That makes it easier to see how sensitive the probability is to the number of people.
+If you are comparing scenarios, such as different classroom sizes or event attendance levels, keep the assumptions constant and change only the group size.
+That makes it much easier to see how sensitive the probability is to the number of people rather than to a change in the model.

 The calculator is intentionally simple and transparent.
-It is accurate for the standard “birthday paradox” setup, but it is not a demographic model.
-The assumptions below explain what the number means.
+It is accurate for the standard birthday paradox setup, but it is not intended to be a demographic forecasting tool.
+The assumptions below tell you how to read the result and where it can differ from real data.

-• Independence: each person’s birthday is treated as independent of others.
+• Independence is assumed, meaning each person’s birthday is treated as unrelated to the others.

-The easiest way to compute the probability of at least one match is to compute the opposite event first: no match (everyone has a different birthday).
-Then we subtract from 1.
+The easiest way to compute the probability of at least one match is to compute the opposite event first: no match, where everyone has a different birthday.
+Then subtract that probability from 1.

-For a group size n (with n ≤ 365 in the strict uniform model), the probability that all birthdays are different is:
+For a group size n with n less than or equal to 365 in the strict uniform model, the probability that all birthdays are different is:

 P(no match) = i=0 n1 365i 365